National Centre for Polar and Ocean Research: History

 This centre was previously referred to as the Antarctic Study Centre.
 It came into existence with joining of Dr. P. C. Pandey as the director on 12 May 1997.

-On 9 October 2016, the National Centre for Antarctic and Ocean Research (NCAOR) established a high altitude research station in Himalaya called Himansh.
+On 9 October 2016, the NCPOR established a high altitude research station in Himalaya called Himansh.
 The station is situated above 13500 feet (> 4000 m) at a remote region in Spiti, Himachal Pradesh.